centic9/poi-mail-merge/README.md

 ### Grab and compile it

     git clone git://github.com/centic9/poi-mail-merge
     cd poi-mail-merge
     ./gradlew installDist

 ### Run it

     ./run.sh <word-template> <excel/csv-file> <output-file>

+## Tips

+### Convert to PDF

+You can use the too ```unoconv``` to further convert the resulting docx, e.g. to PDF:

+    unoconv -vvv --timeout=10 --doctype=document --output=result.pdf result.docx

 ## Known issues

 ### Only one CSV format supported

 Currently only CSV files which use comma as delimiter and double-quotes for quoting text are supported.
-Other formats required code-changes, but can usually easily be supported by adjusting the CSFFormat definition.
+Other formats required code-changes, but should be easy to to by adjusting the CSFFormat definition (it uses add as it uses http://commons.apache.org/proper/commons-csv/ for CSV handling).

 ### Word-Formatting can confuse the replacement

 If there are multiple formattings applied to a strings that holds a template-pattern, the resulting XML-representation of the document might be split into multiple XML-Tags and thus might prevent the replacement from happening.

-A workaround is to use the formatting tool to ensure that the replacement tags have only one formatting applied to them.
+A workaround is to use the formatting tool in LibreOffice/OpenOfficeto ensure that the replacement tags have only one formatting applied to them.

 ## Change it

 ### Create Eclipse project files

     ./gradlew eclipse

 ### Build it and run tests

     cd poi-mail-merge
     ./gradlew check jacocoTestReport

 #### Licensing

 * poi-mail-merge is licensed under the [BSD 2-Clause License].
 * A few pieces are imported from other sources, the source-files contain the necessary license pieces/references.